HooplaHoorah/prism-room-kiroween/README.md

-# The Prism Room – Kitoween Kernel
+# The Prism Room – Kiroween Kernel

 A tiny, spooky kernel slice for **The Prism Room (inspired by H.G.
 Welles' _The Red Room_)** designed for the Kiroween hackathon.
 It demonstrates a peek into our loop: enter → ping → echo → complete → reset, plus structured Kiro workflow.